 Ontario Electricity Rebate

-Effective November 1, 2019, the Government of Ontario is introducing a new rebate on electricity costs for residential, farm, and many small business consumers.
+On November 1, 2019, the Government of Ontario introduced a rebate on electricity costs for residential, farm, and many small business consumers.

-This new rebate – the Ontario Electricity Rebate – will replace the bill reductions that eligible consumers were previously receiving.
+This rebate – known as the Ontario Electricity Rebate (OER) – replaced the bill reductions that eligible consumers were previously receiving.
 These were the 8% Provincial Rebate, which was equal to the provincial portion of the Harmonized Sales Tax (HST), as well as a bill reduction that was built into the price of electricity and wasn’t visible to consumers.

-The new Ontario Electricity Rebate (OER) is intended to allow consumers to see the full value of the rebate they’re receiving.
-The Ontario Electricity Rebate will reduce the pre-HST costs on customers’ bills by 31.8%.
+The (OER) is intended to allow consumers to see the full value of the rebate they’re receiving.
+The OER reduces the pre-HST costs on customers’ bills by 33.2%.

-The rebate will start to appear on bills that reflect services received after November 1, 2019.
+The rebate started to appear on bills that reflected services received after November 1, 2019.
 The rebate does not have an expiry date.
 You may be eligible to receive the Ontario Electricity Rebate.
 Eligibility to receive the rebate is defined under the Ontario Rebate for Electricity Consumers Act, 2016.